12 Aug What to Do with Less-than-Perfect Peaches: Peach Sorbet

 - 1 tsp Cointreau or other orange-flavoured liqueur

-Put the chopped peaches and water into a non-reactive sauce pan (Stainless steel is best.
+- Put the chopped peaches, their juice and the water into a non-reactive sauce pan (Stainless steel is best.
 Do not use copper or aluminum.)
-Cover and cook, stirring occasionally, over medium heat until the peaches are soft.
+Cover and cook, stirring occasionally, over medium heat until the peaches are soft, about 10 minutes.